 ARTICLES

-The Cinematic Floral Art of Photographer Gregory Crewdson
+Cinematic Floral Art of Photographer Gregory Crewdson

-By: THURSD. | 28-02-2022 | 3 min read
+By: THURSD. | 24-07-2024 | 5 min read

 Floral Art Photography

 Gregory Crewdson is an American contemporary fine art and landscape photographer who often takes elaborate photos of American small towns and homes.
 His photos have been inspired by cinematography which heavily influences his works' cinematic appearance.
-Crewdson also likes to mix reality with a surreal look similar to dreams and film, creating a hyperreality.
+He also likes to mix reality with a surreal look similar to dreams and film, creating a hyperreality.

 Gregory Crewdson Captures Small-Town America in Cinematic Photographs

-Born in Brooklyn, New York, Gregory Crewdson is a graduate of SUNY Purchase and the Yale University School of Art, where he is now director of graduate studies in photography.
-He lives and works in New York and Massachusetts.
-In a career spanning more than three decades, he has produced a succession of widely acclaimed bodies of work, from Natural Wonder (1992–97) to Cathedral of the Pines (2013–14).
-Beneath the Roses (2003–08), a series of pictures that took nearly ten years to complete - and which employed a crew of more than one hundred people - was the subject of the 2012 feature documentary Gregory Crewdson: Brief Encounters, by Ben Shapiro.
+In a career spanning more than three decades, he has produced a succession of widely acclaimed bodies of work, from Natural Wonder (1992–97) to Cathedral of the Pines (2013 –14).
+Beneath the Roses (2003–08), a series of pictures that took nearly ten years to complete — and which employed a crew of more than one hundred people — was the subject of the 2012 feature documentary Gregory Crewdson: Brief Encounters, by Ben Shapiro.

 Budgets That Rival Those of Entire Films